-We denote the set of states for which the agent's policy can differ from the supervisor's policy by $\differset = \states_{p} \setminus (\supervisorsset \cup \agentsset)$.
-We solve the following optimization problem to compute the expected residence time parameters of the optimal deceptive policy.
+We denote the set of states for which the agent's policy can differ from the supervisor's policy by $\differset = \states \setminus (\closedset \cup \agentsset)$.
+We solve the following optimization problem to compute the occupation measures of an optimal deceptive policy:

-where $\policy^{\svisor}_{s,q}$ is the transition probability between from $s$ to $q$ under $\policy^{\svisor}$ and the decision variables are $x^{\agent}_{s,a}$ for all $s \in \differset$ and $a \in \actions(s)$.
-The objective function \eqref{eq:mininfrestime} is obtained by reformulating the KL divergence between the path distributions as the sum of the KL divergences between the successor state distributions for every time step (See Lemma \ref{lemma:globalislocal} in Appendix).
+where $\policy^{\svisor}_{s,q}$ is the transition probability from $s$ to $q$ under $\policy^{\svisor}$ and the decision variables are $x^{\agent}_{s,a}$ for all $s \in \differset$ and $a \in \actions(s)$.
+The objective function \eqref{eq:mininfrestime} is obtained by reformulating the KL divergence between the path distributions as the sum of the KL divergences between the successor state distributions for every time step (See Lemma \ref{lemma:globalislocal} in Appendix \ref{section:proofs}).
 The constraint \eqref{cons:floweqn} encodes the feasible policies and the constraint \eqref{cons:reach1} represents the task constraint.

-\begin{proposition} The optimization problem given in \eqref{prog:stateprogram} is a convex optimization problem that shares the same optimal value with \eqref{problem:mindeviation3}.
+\begin{proposition} The optimization problem given in \eqref{prog:stateprogram} is a convex optimization problem that shares the same optimal value with \eqref{problem:mindeviation}.
 Furthermore, there exists a policy $\policy \in \Pi^{St}(\mdp)$ that attains the optimal value of \eqref{prog:stateprogram}. \end{proposition}